AJ-Veigel/3902-Project/Code Review/CodeReview.md

 Hypothetical change:
 	A possible change to make to the game would be adding a new kind of block or decoration.
 This file would pretty easily support that change, as there could just be another ID read by the code.

+Author of the code review: AJ Veigel
+Date of the code review: 4/13/2026
+Sprint number: 4
+Name of the .cs file being reviewed: EnemyEnemyCollision Author of the .cs file being reviewed: Adam Novak Number of minutes taken: 20
+Specific comments on code quality:
+	The code overall is easy to understand what it is supposed to do, it checks over every single enemy in the list passed to it.
+It makes it so that each time an enemy collides with another enemy it will reverse its direction.
+Hypothetical change:
+	A possible change would be to somehow lessen the stress on the check collisions method as it has two nested for loops.
+This could be done with either a helper method, or another check for the enemies around it.